appleajay/postgres_upgrade/README.md

 **Requirements**
 1. New postgresql packages should already be installed.
 2. Old postgresql service should be stopped in read-write mode.
 (If you are using hotstandby mode, remove recovery file then start-stop postgresql service)
-3. New Data dir mount point must have size greater then existing data size

 **How to?**
 1. Stop old postgresql service.